andrelegault/HRMS/README.md

 9. Click Next
 10. Double click HRMS project in the Available panel to move it to Configured panel
 11. Click Finish.
-12. To run application, right click Tomcat v9.0 Server at localhost and click start.
-Open any browser and visit localhost:8080/root/index.html to test if server works
+12. To run application, right click Tomcat v9.0 Server at localhost and click Debug.
+Open any browser and visit localhost:8080/root/ to test if server works.